All Episodes

 Hello.

-Uh, Rush, it's an honor and a pleasure.
+Rush, it's an honor and a pleasure.

 Thank you, sir.

-You had asked to give you 60, 90 days, and here I am.
+Hey, longtime listener, all the way back to February of 2009, you had asked to give you 60, 90 days, and here I am.

-Uh well time listener, February 2009 this year.
+Long time listener, February 2009 this year.

-It was actually the first thing that he actually said, and that is not being on the wrong side of history.
+And in Monday's speech that he gave his verbal manure about delay tactics and slavery and everything, it was actually the first thing that he actually said, and that is not being on the wrong side of history.

 And I contend that him and his cohorts are just trying to put their names in the history books for later in life.

-He knows he's not going to get re-elected.
+He knows he's not going to get reelected.

-And uh you know, so he's just trying to put himself in history with all of this.
+And, you know, so he's just trying to put himself in history with all of this.

 You mean by comparing Republican efforts to stop health care bill to people that wanted to sustain slavery, Harry Reid is trying to get himself in the history books with that?